Enclavely/tailor-advanced/readme.txt

 - Hover animations for content element (using [Hover.css](http://ianlunn.github.io/Hover/)).
 - Advanced box shadow settings.
 - Video backgrounds for Sections (HTML5, YouTube and Vimeo supported).
+- Ability to stretch Section backgrounds and/or content to fill the full width of the screen.

 To get started with Tailor, refer to our [documentation](https://support.gettailor.com/hc/en-us/categories/202586427-Getting-started).